XrXr/xrxr.github.io/content/post/k-type.md

 I'm back to using the K-Type.

-When trying to add hotkeys to my old K-Type configuration, I found that it doesn't build any more.
+When trying to add hotkeys to my old K-Type configuration, I found that it doesn't build anymore.
 It was kind of a pain to coerce the updated build system to pick up my custom configuration, but I got there.
 My [configuration][config] now lives in a single repository instead of being spread across two, which is nice.